powerhome/oss-guide/docs/publishing/publishing-template/Code-of-Conduct.md

 If you experience or witness misconduct, or have any other concerns about the conduct of members of this project, please report it by contacting our Response Team at oss@powerhrg.com who will handle your report with discretion.
 Your report should include:
 * Your preferred contact information.
 We cannot process anonymous reports.
 * Names (real or usernames) of those involved in the incident.
 * Your account of what occurred, and if the incident is ongoing.
-Please provide links to or transcripts of the publicly available records (e.g. a mailing list archive or a public IRC logger), so that we can review it.
+Please provide links to or transcripts of the publicly available records (e.g. a mailing list archive or a public IRC logger, so that we can review it.
 * Any additional information that may be helpful to achieve resolution.

 After filing a report, a representative will contact you directly to review the incident and ask additional questions.
 If a member of the Power Home Remodeling Group Response Team is named in an incident report, that member will be recused from handling your incident.
 If the complaint originates from a member of the Response Team, it will be addressed by a different member of the Response Team.
 We will consider reports to be confidential for the purpose of protecting victims of abuse.